Greece in the Eurovision Song Contest: 2020s

 Greek-Dutch performer Stefania was selected as the entrant for Greece in both 2020 and 2021.

-In 2020, ERT decided once again decided to select the Greek entry internally.
+In 2020, ERT once again decided to select the Greek entry internally.
 Seven acts were shortlisted to represent Greece in Rotterdam, including Irini Papadopoulou, Stefania, Ian Stratis, and the boy band One, with Stefania ultimately being announced as the entrant on 3 February 2020 with the song "Supergirl".
 Greece was drawn to compete in the second semi-final and was to perform in the first position, but on 18 March, the contest was cancelled due to the COVID-19 pandemic.
 The EBU announced soon after that entries intended for 2020 would not be eligible for the following year, though each broadcaster would be able to send either their 2020 representative or a new one.
 ERT responded that its intention was to continue its cooperation with Stefania for the next contest in 2021.
 It was also announced that the same team that was responsible for the songwriting and the choreography of the 2020 entry would also be used for the 2021 contest, and that the song would be selected internally.
 The selected song, "Last Dance", an 80's-pop song, premiered for the first time on 10 March 2021.
 The entry placed sixth in the second semi-final and qualified to the final, where it finished in 10th place with 170 points.